 This application must be completed prior to engaging in solicitations on a public highway or street in the City of Joliet.
 Complete the form and return it to the City of Joliet’s Business Services Division.
 Questions about this form should be directed to Business Services at (815) 724-3905.

-This application must be completed and turned in to the City of Joliet’s Business Services Division at least two weeks prior to the event.
+This application must be completed and turned in to the City of Joliet’s Business Services Division at least four weeks prior to the event.
 Questions should be directed to Business Services at (815) 724-3905

 The City of Joliet requires solicitors to obtain a permit prior to engaging in business in the City’s limits.
 The application must be completed and turned in at the Joliet Police Department’s front desk along with a $30 per person application fee.

 This two-page guide will help you secure your Facebook account and keep your information safe.

 This is the Freedom of Information Act request form.
 Complete this form and return it to the front desk of the police department.

 “Gangs: Awareness, Prevention, Intervention,” is an educational book that provides details about the tattoos, clothing, graffiti, and hand signals that identify the main gangs operating in Will County.
 More importantly, the book discusses the means by which street gangs recruit members, and it outlines strategies and services aimed at steering at-risk teenagers away from gang influences.
 This book was provided by the Will County State’s Attorney’s Office.